lupuleasa-core/Dota2-TheCore-Config-Engine/Dota 2 Keyboard Setups/Project Oracle/README.md

 #To Install:
+####Make sure you start at least one bot match on your dota 2 installation before you install Project Oracle or you will break your in-game guides.

 1. Place either the 32-bit or the 64-bit .exe, depending upon your system, in your StartUp folder (I have provided a shortcut).
    You can use the .ahk instead if you have installed AutoHotKey. https://autohotkey.com/